 Last post we discussed the differences in hip fracture rate in the Scandinavian countries.
 There was a remarkable difference between the rate in Finland and the other Scandinavian countries.
 This is important because many factors that would affect hip fracture rate would be similar in these countries.
-The big difference is that the Fins have a better potassium sodium ratio in their diet.
+However, a big difference is that the Fins have a better potassium sodium ratio in their diet.
 And this difference goes along with a lower hip fracture rate.

 Japan's Potassium Sodium Ratio

 In particular, Japan has the potential to show the same pattern.
 We discussed here how the potassium sodium ratio improved in Japan.
 The dietary change started in the 1960s.
 As a result of this change, the stroke rate came down.
 Hence, one would expect to see a pattern in Japan similar to that in Finland for osteoporosis and hip fracture.

 And recent studies do show an interesting pattern of hip fracture similar to the pattern of sodium intake.
 The sodium intake fell in Japan from the 1960s until 1987.
 However, it then rose from 1987 until 1995, when it began to fall again (1).

 Japan began to study their hip fracture rate in the 1980s.
 The hip fracture rate roughly paralleled the sodium intake.
 Consequently, the rate of fracture rose from 1986 to 2001 in Tottori prefecture (2).
 A Japan-wide study showed a decline in fracture incidence from 1992 until 2007 (3).
 Furthermore, in 2010 the fracture rate was no higher than in 2004 (4).